katherin26/Javascript-Diary/Object-Oriented-Programming/Notes3.md

 Are basically functions that get and set a value so just as the name says , but on the outside they still look like regular properties.

-Setters and Getters can actually be very useful for data validation , look in the clas example set fullName(name)
+Setters and Getters can actually be very useful for data validation , look in the class example set fullName(name)
 ```

 **Example with Object literal**